A Sidecar Separator Can Convert a Single-Talker Speech Recognition System to a Multi-Talker One: Results and Discussion

 This trend is mutually supportive of existing layer-wise analysis research \cite{shim2021understanding, pasad2021layer}, and aligns with our previous hypothesis: the separation is better performed on acoustic-related representations, which contain sufficient low-semantics information to catch phonetic-level differences.
 We argue that location \textbf{0} is too close to the raw input, where meaningful phonetic-level representations have yet to be well-synthesized.
 Meanwhile, speaker information matters, as the discussion about Fig. \ref{fig:vi}.
 However, if the ASR encoder goes deeper, the speaker information will be eliminated.
 As a result, location \textbf{2} is a compromised scale in semantics.

 \textbf{Reconstruction loss}.
 As reconstruction loss plays a dominant role in speech separation tasks, a natural question is whether introducing reconstruction loss can help our task.
-In this part, we explored adding MSE or SI-SNR loss into W2V-Sidecar.
+In this part, we explore introducing MSE or SI-SNR loss to the Sidecar strategy.
 In Table \ref{tab:recon}, our experiments show that introducing reconstruction loss can make slight improvements.
-However, the computational burden is significantly increased because it requires not only mixed speech input but also clean single-speaker recordings.
+However, the computational burden is significantly increased because it requires not only mixed speech input but also clean single-talker recordings.
 We argue that adding a constraint on low-level embeddings for such a high-semantic task may not be very helpful because the mapping can be an ill-posed problem.